Filter by:

 What information is required about the estate’s assets and liabilities?

-An applicant for a grant of Probate must provide a statement of the deceased’s assets and liabilities as at the date of their death.
+An applicant for a grant of Letters of Administration must provide a statement of the deceased’s assets and liabilities as at the date of their death.
 The statement must include all real estate in Western Australia and all movable property and debts, whether in Western Australia or elsewhere.
-Any property the deceased owned as a joint tenant with another person who survived them does not form part of their estate, rather it passes to the surviving joint tenant by survivorship.
-Download our checklist to help you collate the information you need.

 Who can apply for Letters of Administration?